Tumult97/Obsidian-Files/Work/Work files/System docs/DCP/Bulk Approval Limit Switches.md

 ___

 ### Step 1
-1. The user is presented with
+1. The user is presented with the model with the hierarchy on the left and the empty table section on the right
+	1. The user needs to select

 ## Architecture